-Physical Education Requirement Students must complete two physical education units by the end of their sophomore year.
-Participating in club sports or other approved extracurricular activities may earn up to one unit per activity.
+Students must complete two physical education units.
+Students are highly encouraged to complete the requirement by the end of their sophomore year.
+Participating in approved extracurricular activities may earn up to one unit per activity.
 Varsity athletes may complete the two unit requirement by earning one unit for every full-year of team participation.
 Further regulations and specifications regarding the physical education requirements are cited on Colgate’s physical education website.

 Physical Education Courses/Activities

 Following is a list of activities available to students.
 Staff availability and season determine when these activities are offered.

 Students wishing to experience a variety of physical education courses and wellness events may register for the PHED passport program.
 Students are provided with a course schedule outlining all passport-approved events for the semester.
 Students have the ability to attend various physical education and wellness programs based on their personal interests.
 Students are required to maintain their passport record and turn it in by the end date for the semester to the chair of the physical education department.

 Aerobics classes consist of various types of aerobics, depending on instructor expertise.
 Options include cardio-kick, hip-hop, and Zumba aerobics, “boot camp,” and/or body toning workouts.
 The objective is to increase cardiovascular fitness, flexibility, and muscular endurance through aerobic exercise.